-For these four areas along Mill Creek, the Average Growing-Season NDVI from 2019 to 2020: increased for two of the areas (MC-1, MC-2), decreased for one of the areas (MC-3), and did not change for one of the areas (MC-4).
+For these four areas along Mill Creek, the Average Growing-Season NDVI from 2020 to 2021: decreased for two of the areas (MC-1, MC-2), and did not change for two of the areas (MC-3, MC-4).
 At all of the areas these recent changes in the Average Growing-Season NDVI are within their historical ranges of the one-year NDVI variability.
-Visual inspection of the 2019 and 2020 air photos for the MC-3 area, where NDVI decreased from 2019 to 2020, shows a noticeable decrease in green vegetated areas.
+Visual inspection of the 2020 and 2021 air photos for the MC-2 area, where NDVI decreased from 2020 to 2021, shows a noticeable decrease in green vegetated areas.
+In contrast, the 2020 to 2021 air photos show an increase in green vegetated areas at the MC-3 area, where NDVI did not change over this period, and the increase is following a decrease observed in the air photos from 2019 to 2020 (noted in the previous WY 2020 Annual Report, West Yost, 2021).

 Santa Ana River (Figures 3-8i to 3-8l).
-Four vegetated areas were analyzed along the floodplain of the SAR south of the CDA well field: SAR-1, SAR-2, SAR-3, and LP (see Figure 3-4 for locations).
+Four vegetated areas were analyzed along the floodplain of the SAR: SAR-1, SAR-2, SAR-3, and LP (see Figure 3-4 for locations).
 These figures, and Tables 3-1 and 3-2, show that over the period of record the Average Growing-Season NDVI varied by up to 0.44 from year-to-year.
-For all four areas, the Mann-Kendall test result on the Average Growing-Season NDVI indicates an "increasing trend" or "no trend" for the 1984 to 2020 period, "no trend" or "decreasing trend" for the 1984 to 2006 period, and an "increasing trend" for the 2007 to 2020 period.
+For all four areas, the Mann-Kendall test result on the Average Growing-Season NDVI indicates an "increasing trend" or "no trend" for the 1984 to 2021 period, "no trend" or "decreasing trend" for the 1984 to 2006 period, and an "increasing trend" or "no trend" for the 2007 to 2021 period.

-At all four areas along the SAR, the Average Growing-Season NDVI from 2019 to 2020 increased.
-At all the areas, these one-year increases in the Average Growing-Season NDVI are relatively minor and within the historical ranges of one-year NDVI variability (see Table 3-2).
-Visual inspection of the 2019 and 2020 air photos do not show significant changes in the riparian vegetation.
+At all four areas along the SAR, the Average Growing-Season NDVI from 2020 to 2021 decreased.
+At three of the areas, these one-year increases in the Average Growing-Season NDVI are relatively minor and within the historical ranges of one-year NDVI variability (see Table 3-2).
+At the LP area the Average Growing-Season NDVI decreased by 0.32 which is the maximum decrease observed historically.
+Visual inspection of the 2020 and 2021 air photos for both the SAR-1 and LP areas, where NDVI decreased, show a significant change in the riparian vegetation in 2021: the eastern edge of the vegetation at SAR-1 has been removed to create construction easements for expansion of the Hamner bridge over the SAR; and the LP area has significantly less green vegetation and was part of the 2020 wildfire in the lower Prado Basin (see section 3.6.1 of this report).